cyphar/heisig-rtk-index/README.md

    primitive on page 385 (one of the primitive forms of "row") even though it's listed in Index IV as a primitive on that page.

- * Index II's entry for "butcher" is incorrect (it should be the 6-stroke primitive "flesh + sabre" but instead it includes the "meeting" primitive making it 9 strokes).
-Reading the text description of 輸 makes this pretty clear.
+ * Index II's entry for "butcher" is incorrect.
+Either it should be:

+   - Changed to the 6-stroke primitive 刖 ("flesh + sabre") instead of 俞 (which includes the "meeting" primitive, making it 9 strokes).
+This makes it consistent with all of the usages of this kanji as a primitive.

+   - The primitive should be called "meeting of butchers" to match the current primitive index, but then the description of 前 will need to be updated.

  * Index III incorrectly lists the radical for 輸 as 言 (rather than 車).

  * For frame 308 ("metaphor"), Heisig uses the Hanzi character "喻" rather than the correct Jōyō Kanji "喩".
-I believe this is done because you learn all of the needed primitives for 喻 by this point (while "喩" has components which don't appear to exist in other Kanji).
+I believe this is done because you learn all of the needed primitives for 喻 by this point (while "喩" has components which don't appear to exist in other kanji).
 However it's still an innacuracy in the book's teaching.

  * The "birdhouse" primitive (⿱爫冖) is rendered as though it was